nickmachnik/codon-degeneracy/README.md

 ## Getting started

 One of the main features of the package is the counting of neutral substitutions at four fold degenerate sites.
+This is best done with known orthologue pairs between species.
 `substitution_rate_at_ffds` provides that functionality and is easy to use like so:
 ```python
 from codon_degeneracy import substitution_rate_at_ffds as nsr